gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 the descriptive branch of rational choice theory, see Samuelson, 1938, or Mises, 1998.
 ** For an example of this other branch, see Kahneman and Egan, 2018.
+And for an excellent discussion of rational choice theory with reference to Shackle, see Steedman, 2013.
 __________________________________

 But according to Shackle, economists are making a mistake if they limit their